LaneScheel/LaneScheel/README.md

 -----

-I am seeking admission to a PhD program in Gravitational Physics for the Fall of 2025. 🎓
+I will be pursuing my graduate degrees in Physics at the Australian National University (ANU) this Fall. 🎓

 Don't hesitate to reach out with any questions! 🚀